 Theme: SAKI-centric Engagement Strategy + X API Cost Optimization

-If each of the five AI personas independently liked and retweeted, the X API charges would become exorbitant.
-Therefore, following a “select and focus” policy, SAKI was appointed as the sole automatic engagement handler.
+If five AI personas were to randomly like and retweet, the X API fees would become prohibitive.
+Therefore, following a “select and focus” policy, SAKI was appointed as the sole automated engagement manager.

 Specifically: